 What is an approved Health Risk Assessment (HRA)?

-A health risk assessment is a brief wellness tool used to provide individuals with an evaluation of their individual health risks and quality of life.
+A health risk assessment, also known as a health assessment or health survey, is a brief wellness tool used to provide individuals with an evaluation of their individual health risks and quality of life.

 Where can I find the approved HRA?